Kcheung42/Sensor-Event-Logs-API/web-server-restful/README.md

 ## Introduction

-This interview is designed to be completed in-office, and is supposed to be challenging.
-Don't think of this so much as a challenge that can be *completed* so much as an an opportunity to showcase a variety of skills and insight into good system design.

-Your output will be evaluated with the following criteria in mind:

-- code is clear and readable
-- interfaces between components are clearly defined
-- concerns are separated whenever possible
-- state is managed soundly
-- appropriate trade-offs are made with respect to time
-- attention to edge cases
-- quality of questions asked during design & development process

 ## The Big Picture

-Starcity wants to know how our spaces are utilized and provide these same useful insights to our members.
+Company wants to know how our spaces are utilized and provide these same useful insights to our members.
 For example:

 - Is the bathroom down the hall occupied?